jali-clarke/homelab-config/README.md

 all to be performed on `weedle` unless specified otherwise

 1. as `pi`, run `load_ssh_key` with `SECRETS_PASSPHRASE` set to the appropriate value
+2. as `pi`, `ln -s /etc/kubernetes/cluster-admin.kubeconfig ~/.kube/config` (may need to fiddle with permissions somewhere)